Xylirator/css-website/README.md

-# Loruki Cloud Hosting Landing Page
+# Xylirator Cloud Hosting Landing Page
-You can access the site at https://zen-carson-c10c9f.netlify.app/docs.html#
+You can access the site at https://darling-dusk-760cef.netlify.app/